Bokeh Integration Concepts

 param

-library by running the following with your Tethys environment activated:
+libraries by running the following with your Tethys environment activated:

 conda install -c conda-forge panel param